hsynercn/nixie-clock/README.md

 ## Main Board
 I completed the digit drivers and started to implement the main board for MCU.
 I decided to use an Arduino Mega with an external clock.
 Simply distributed the pins to cable connections.
 Until this point I used jumpers or crocodile cables to connect boards together and used breadboards for Arduino IO connections, after completing the main board I pressed flat ribbon cables for every connection.

-Normally specialized IDC crimp tools are used for cable connectors, but I used a cheap bench clamp.
+Normally specialized IDC crimping tools are used for cable connectors, but I used a cheap bench clamp.

 I strongly recommend using properly insulated connections while working with high voltage!